 3) Approach the maker.
 Contact the maker by phone or email.
 Makers will take your request more seriously by these methods than social media messaging or texting.
 Depending on the size of the project and personal preference, they may take specifications over phone or email, or they might need to meet in person or on-site.
 In-person or on-site meetings may include a charge for that time, depending on the nature of the work needed.

 4) Decide on the design of the finished product.
 Sharing three or four important details with the maker is often a good place to start.
-These can be broad ideas or related sources of inspiration.
+For example, if you’re thinking of making a neon signage, brands like Neon Filter could be a source of inspiration for your maker.
+These can be broad ideas as well.
 Bear in mind that too many ideas, specifications, and involved decision makers can weaken the final design.
 You’re more likely to be pleased with the result if you can allow your maker freedom, flexibility, and creativity.
 The maker may want to take measurements, photos, or other information to guide the design.
 Once you’ve selected a maker you’re comfortable with, trust their professional training and experience to guide the design process.

 5) Make it official.
 This may be a contract or an online sale.
 Your maker may take checks in the mail or send you an invoice you can pay with a card.
 You will pay a deposit to cover the maker’s expenses to create your item.
 Often it’s 50% up front, 50% on delivery.
 For longer or bigger projects, it may be divided into more payments, such as 50% up front, 25% partway through the process, and 25% on delivery.
 Whatever their process, your maker will guide you through the steps.

 6) Delivery.
 Turnaround time varies by maker, item, time of year, and other factors.
-Allow plenty of time for delivery.
-If you have a particular date in mind such as a birthday, holiday, or other event, be sure to find out your makers usual turnaround time so you can place your order with plenty of time for them to create your item.
+Allow plenty of time for delivery, whether it is via interstate couriers or the postal service.
+If you have a particular date in mind, such as a birthday, holiday, or other events, be sure to find out your makers’ usual turnaround time, so you can place your order with plenty of time for them to create your item.

 7) Savor and enjoy!
 Your maker will surely appreciate a photo and a tag on social media.
 And be sure to tell your friends who created this beautiful custom item for you!